This article has links to products and services we love, which we may make commission from.

 Connecticut River Greenway State Park

-This beautiful natural River Greenway Park (136 Damon Rd) has a nearby bike path, kayak launch ramp and rentals, and walking trails.
+The beautiful Connecticut River Greenway State Park (136 Damon Rd) has a nearby bike path, kayak launch ramp and rentals, and walking trails.

 Easy walking and jogging trails allow visitors a chance to catch some of the natural wildlife in the area, as well.